spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-close-drawer.md

 ---
 title: Actions Close Drawer
-description: This article provides details about the Actions Close Drawer service in the Components Library.
+description: This document provides details about the Actions Close Drawer service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Actions Close Drawer service in the Components Library.
+This document explains the Actions Close Drawer service in the Components Library.

 ## Overview

 Actions Close Drawer is an Angular Service that closes the first Drawer in the current context.

-Check out this example below to see how to use Actions Close Drawer:
+Check out an example usage of the Actions Close Drawer.

+Service configuration:

 `type` - an action type.